daft-engineers/vocoder/README.md

 ![Hardware](./hardware.jpg)

 ## Configuring the Codec Zero:
 The Codec zero must be set up to be used with alsa.
-The easiest way is to use the scripts provided on the iquadio github.
+The easiest way is to use the scripts provided on the [IQAudio github](https://github.com/iqaudio/Pi-Codec).

 To find which sound card the Codec Zero is showing up as, run the following command and look for the IQAudio device, and note its card number.
 ```